falcosecurity/falco-website/content/en/docs/install-operate/installation.md

 ### Driver issues

-* `falco-driver-loader: Unable to find a prebuilt falco eBPF probe / module`
+* `ERROR failed: unable to find a prebuilt driver`

-This error message appears when the falco driver loader tool, which looks for the Falco driver and loads it in memory, is not able to find a pre-built driver, neither as an eBPF probe nor as a kernel module, at the [Falco driver repository] (https://download.falco.org).
+This error message appears when the falcoctl driver loader tool, which looks for the Falco driver and loads it in memory, is not able to find a pre-built driver, neither as an eBPF probe nor as a kernel module, at the [Falco driver repository] (https://download.falco.org).

 {{% pageinfo color=info %}}